Geonovum/KP-APIs/API-strategie-modules/geospatial/request-response.md

   <p>Support the <a href="https://docs.ogc.org/is/17-069r4/17-069r4.html#_parameter_bbox">OGC API Features part 1 <code>bbox</code> query parameter</a> in conformance to the standard.</p>
   <pre class="example">
     GET /api/v1/buildings?bbox=5.4,52.1,5.5,53.2</pre>
-  <p>Note that if a resource contains multiple geometries, it is up to the provider to decide if a single geometry or multiple geometries are returned and that the provider shall clearly document this behavior.
+  <p>Note that if a resource contains multiple geometries, it is up to the provider to decide if geometries of type single geometry or type multiple geometry are returned and that the provider shall clearly document this behavior.
   </p>
   <p> The default spatial operator <code>intersects</code> is used to determine which resources are returned.
   </P>